 - Keep it short and sweet: On your first outing, just go overnight, or two.
 If possible go on Monday-Thursday, as you will have a lot of the campground to yourself.

 - Keep it close: Don’t travel to Timbuktu to camp.
 Stay somewhere close enough to travel to in about an hour and a half, and try to go somewhere you haven’t done much exploring already.
-Venture farther out later.
-We have found that we prefer to camp in places that aren’t too far from a town.
+We have found that we prefer to camp in places that aren’t too far from the nearest town.
 That way, should rain or boredom strike, we are in a great position to explore and just get out and about with no agenda.

 - Keep it “crunchy”: You know how all those books are coming out now about de-cluttering being the key to a happy life?
 Well, de-cluttering is THE KEY to a “happy camper mom”.
 Leave your hair dryer, straightener, curling iron, and most of your makeup at home.
 This is a time to be outdoors, and to be with your kids.
 No one cares as much as you do.
 If you can let down your “care”, you will have a much more enjoyable time.
 You don’t need more than 2 pairs of shoes, some clean underwear and socks, and a few shirts/pants per person.
 Towels, check.
 In fact, if you keep your trip very short and bathe everyone before you go and as soon as you get home (we may or may not have done this), you may be able to avoid all things shower-related at the campground.
 This is very, very awesome when you have four kids to shower.
 You can’t imagine how much time you waste in there.